cadenzah/videojs-react-enhanced/README.md

 ### Props to add custom event handlers
 You can set custom event handlers for standard HTML5 Video events through `props` as you can see in **Usage** section above.

-If you want other events to be supported which are not on the list below, please make an issue for it!
+> NOTE: If you want other events to be supported which are not on the list below, please make an issue for it!

 #### `onReady`
 - Mapped event: `ready`